manoj1928/EDA-on-Movies_DataSet/README.md

 Overall, EDA is a crucial step in the data analysis process as it allows analysts to gain a deeper understanding of the data and to identify potential issues or opportunities that may guide further analysis.

+## Repository Overview
+This repository is about different Machine Learning algorithm approaches as per the industry practices.

 ## Table of Contents
 - Used Car DataSet

+___